4996wsu/FaceCheck/README.md

 9. On the left-hand side of the page, click the gear icon next to Project Overview, and click on Project Settings.
 Open the Service Accounts tab and click the radio button that says “Python”.
 Click “Generate new private key” and save the credentials file.
 Open this file and copy the contents.
 10. Navigate to the FaceCheck directory and open the ai_model directory.
 Open db_credentials.json and paste the contents of the credentials file.
 Repeat this step in the db_credentials.json file stored in the FaceCheck/webapp directory.
 11. In both the ai_model and webapp directories there should be files named database.py.
 Open both files.
-12. Return to the Firebase Console and open the General tab of the projects settings.
+12. Return to the Firebase Console and open the General tab of the project settings.
 Copy the Project ID and paste it into both database.py files at line 24, replacing the portion reading “facecheck-93450”.
 13. In the Firebase Console, navigate to the bottom of the page to the “Your apps” section.
 Create a new web app by clicking the third icon from the left, labeled as “</>”.
 14. Give the web app a nickname of your choosing.
 Hosting the website is not required for the application to function.
 15. When prompted to add the Firebase SDK, ensure that “npm” is selected.
 Copy all the credentials within the contents of the “firebaseConfig” variable.